The Double Your Sustainability Blog

 Your evidence must be a formal, authentic business document.
 Analysts are trained to reject informal proof or documents that look like they were created ad-hoc just for the assessment.

-• The Fix: Ensure every document is official.
+• What to Do: Ensure every document is official.
 It should have a company name or logo, an issue date, and no "draft" watermarks.
 Informal formats like unverified screenshots or plain Excel files without headers are often rejected.

 4. The Scope Mismatch